bugarela/old-dotfiles/README.md

-# i3wm
+# dotfiles
-My config files for i3wm
+*My config files for i3-gaps, i3status.
+*My color schemes for tilix and slack.
+*My keymaps for atom.
+*The Jupyter Notebook theme I use from [dunovank](https://github.com/dunovank/iPython-Notebook-Theme).